The Cross-Domain State Preservation Functor: A Mechanized Theory of Regulatory State Synchronization in Isabelle/HOL: Regulatory State Transition Model

 \section{Regulatory State Transition Model}

 This section introduces the regulatory state transition model that is the subject of formal verification.
-The model is based on five regulatory states and seven regulatory actions defined by the RCP framework~\cite{kim2026rcp}, derived from an analysis of requirements from 15 global financial regulatory authorities.
+The model comprises five regulatory states and seven regulatory actions, distilled in this work from the enforcement requirements of the RCP framework~\cite{kim2026rcp}, which systematizes 31 requirements from 15 global financial regulatory authorities into five principles.
 Detailed regulatory justifications are available in~\cite{kim2026rcp}.